 FOR ADULT APPLICATIONS – please click here for a list of what ID is acceptable.
 You will need to supply ID that meets one of the combinations listed.

 RETURN OF ORIGINAL DOCUMENTS

 All original documents, including your old (cancelled) passport will be returned at the interview.
-Damaged passports are not returned and will be destroyed by the Passport Office.
+Damaged passports may be destroyed by the Passport Office.

 METHOD OF LODGEMENT